FAQ: Frequently Asked Questions for Exchange Programs

 Where and when will I obtain my transcript?

-Your official transcript and other certificates will be mailed by post directly to your home university (coordinator) approximately 2 months after your exchange period ends.
+Your official transcript and other certificates will be mailed by post directly to your home university (coordinator) approximately 2 months after your program ends.

 I was a former exchange student.
 I need my transcript(s) to apply for a new school/company.
 What should I do?